vatbub/magic-obs/README.md

 8. Click `Okay`, then select `[java.exe]: Magic OBS Health Points` under `Window`.
 9. Uncheck `Record mouse pointer`, then click on `Okay`.
 10. Repeat steps 7 through 9 but this time, select `[java.exe]: Magic OBS Card Statistics` under `Window`.
+11. If your deck uses the day/night mechanic, repeat steps 7 through 9 again, but this time, select `[java.exe]: Magic OBS Day Night` under `Window`.

 You should now see your webcam with your health points and the card statistics window on top.
 Before applying the key, I suggest you to arrange and scale the overlays on your webcam to your liking.
 To do that, use the preview window of OBS.